 Note that no backpacks, camping gear, bulky bags or suitcases are allowed inside the Colosseum.
 Arrange to store these elsewhere before visiting to avoid hold-ups.

 Small and medium-sized rucksacks and shoulder bags are allowed but must go through metal detectors and may be opened and inspected by security personnel.

-Is the Roma Pass worth buying for visiting the Roman Forum, Colosseum and Palatine Hill ?
+Is the Roma Pass worth buying for visiting the Roman Forum and Palatine Hill ?

-The Roma Pass, which is valid for 3 days, costs €38,50 and gives you free access to 2 museums or archaeological sites and discount to others.
+The Roma Pass, which is valid for 3 days, costs €38,50 (see current prices here) and gives you free access to 2 museums or archaeological sites and discount to others.
 It doesn’t include the Vatican, but it does include free public transport.

 One more advantage of the Roma Pass is that you can skip the lines if you use it for free entry to the Forum and Colosseum.
 It also comes with a very nice fold-out map of Rome which is very helpful to get around and plan your itinerary.

 Is it worth buying the Roma Pass?
 That’s something you must decide based on your itinerary.
 The normal Colosseum and Roman forum tickets, including Palatine Hill, cost €12.
 Are you going to visit enough other sites at a discount or travel on public transport to the value of €25,50?